 Musician Joey Crown is down on his luck.
-A recovered alcoholic, he can't find work because no one trusts him.
+An alcoholic, he can't find work because no one trusts him.
 Broke, he hocks his trumpet but then steps in front of truck which knocks him onto the sidewalk.
-He awakens in a strange world where no one can see him and he presumes he's died.
+He awakens in a strange world where no one can see him and he presumes that he has died.
 He eventually bumps into someone who can in fact see him, a fellow horn player who tells him that it's still within Joey's power to decide on life or death.Written by

 Several times throughout the episode, after Joey puts the mouthpiece in his trumpet, he bumps it with his hand (causing a audible pop).
 This is something experienced trumpet players do not do, as it can cause the mouthpiece to jam into the lead pipe, which then requires a tool to properly remove.
 See more »

 2 of 2 people found this review helpful.